Dashboard Guide

 Link to section: Monitoring Security EventsMonitoring Security Events

-Check your logs regularly for:
+Check your activity logs regularly for:

 • Unusual patterns in blocked requests

-• Sudden increases in malicious prompts
+• Sudden increases in detected threats

 • Failed webhook deliveries